‘ĪPUKA (ee poo ka): a Hawaiian word

 ‘Īpuka’s Sanctuary Park is a place to visit loved ones who have died, including one’s pet.
 It is a place to have a quiet, contemplative walk, alone or with a friend.
 It is a place to attend classes and events.
 It is a place for community gatherings and ceremonies; a place for an afternoon out with the family.

-O U R "A S K" We are seeking cash donations to purchase this land.
-This is our optimal scenario.
-Given the selling price, we understand the purchase may require more than one donor.
+Our “Ask” We are seeking cash donations and/or the donation of land.
 As a 501(c)3 non-profit, we are legally organized to be able to present a financially advantageous donor opportunity.
 For example, a charitable giving strategy might include donating appreciated securities to a public charity such as Doorway into Light’s “Ipuka Project” instead of a simple sale.
 In doing so, taxes on capital gains are avoided and you are eligible for a charitable tax deduction on the fair market value of the stock that was donated.
 We are open to other creative scenarios and invite anyone interested to engage with us in a discussion.
-For example, also possible is a combination of both donations and a loan to Doorway into Light with an agreed to balloon payout and secured by one of the property’s parcels.
+For example, also possible is a combination of both donations and a loan to Doorway into Light with an agreed to balloon payback.
 We need community champions who connect to the potential we have been envisioning and who are financially positioned to help bring `Īpuka to life.
-A F T E R T H E P U R C H A S E Once the property is purchased, we will begin the development process and pursue manifesting the vision we have shared within this brief project overview starting with getting the cemetery operating.
-One aspect of the fundraising “Build-it” campaign will be to offer many Legacy opportunities to lend names to memorial gardens, garden features, benches, gazebos and buildings.
-I N C O M E S T R E A M S Along with the many legacy opportunities, income will be generated through the sale of burial plots, pet burial plots and urn placements; community events, memorials and ceremonies; sale of flowers and farm produce; ongoing classes and workshops; grants and donations.
-P A T H W A Y Our land planner and realtor, Lisa Starr, has now met with the Maui County Planning Dept. to gauge their response (very positive!) and to help us map out the permitting process to development.
+After the Purchase Once the property is secured, we will begin the development process and pursue manifesting the vision we have shared within this brief project overview starting with getting the cemetery operating and selling burial plots.
+One aspect of the fundraising “Build-it” campaign will be to offer many legacy opportunities to lend names to memorial gardens, garden features, benches, gazebos and buildings.
+Income Streams Along with the many legacy opportunities, income will be generated through the sale of burial plots, pet burial plots and urn placements; tuition from our educational programs and trainings, community events, memorials and ceremonies; sale of flowers and farm produce; grants and donations.
+Pathway Our land planner and realtor, Lisa Starr, has now met with the Maui County Planning Dept. to gauge their response (very positive!) and to help us map out the permitting process to development.
 There is a clear pathway for applying and receiving permits to manifest this vision.
 There is no doubt ‘Īpuka will become an invaluable and enduring community resource and inspiration.
 Who can help us?
 Will you help us?
 Doorway Into Light2012-Present:

 |